This fresh and simple arugula salad is easy to prepare and pairs beautifully with almost any meal. Add a protein to make it a main-dish salad!

 - This is such a pretty salad.
 I like to bring it to the table nicely arranged on a platter, and only then do I mix it and divide it between the diners.

-- As with all salad greens, once the salad is ready and you've added the dressing, I don't recommend keeping its leftovers.
+- As with all salad greens, once the salad is ready and you've added the dressing, I don't recommend keeping its leftovers, as the leaves will wilt.
 You should only make as much as you can finish right away.

 Nutrition per Serving

-I'm so glad you like this salad, Cindy!
+I'm so glad this was a success, Laura!